IIIF/api/source/api/index.md

 ## Notes

-IIIF also has a series of [Implementation Notes][notes] which are not subject to the same process as formal APIs but may be useful to implementers.
+IIIF also has a series of [Implementation Notes][annex-notes] which are not subject to the same process as formal APIs but may be useful to implementers.

 ## Process